-The battery has been enhanced too and free from issues like self discharge, loss of power, heaviness, slow charge time.
+The battery of best cordless weed eater has been enhanced too and free from issues like self-discharge, loss of power, heaviness, slow charge time.
 An adjustable guard acts as a guide for the edger and protects surrounding vegetation.

 - dual-position wheels for grass trimming and edging,

 - Two (2) 20V cordless Max lithium power batteries,